MrRacoon75/terminalcp/README.md

 Each process runs in a proper pseudo-TTY with full terminal emulation, preserving colors, cursor movement, and special key sequences - exactly as if a human were typing at the keyboard.
 Processes run in the background, so your agent stays responsive while managing long-running tools.

+## Architecture

+terminalcp uses a centralized server architecture inspired by tmux:
+- **Single server process** manages all terminal sessions (auto-spawns when needed)
+- **Sessions persist** across MCP server restarts and client disconnections
+- **Multiple clients** can connect to the same session simultaneously
+- **Full CLI interface** for direct terminal management outside of MCP
+- **Unix domain sockets** enable direct terminal attachment from any client

 ## Requirements
 - Node.js 18 or newer
 - VS Code, Cursor, Windsurf, Claude Desktop, Goose or any other MCP client